I'm passionately interested in the arts, especially drawing and painting. I work as a professional web developer.

 Don't Worry About Talent

-Don't concern yourself with concepts of talent and ability and don't get stuck by measuring your results too closely, just enjoy doing the activity.
+Don't concern yourself with concepts of talent and ability, and don't get stuck by measuring your results too closely.
+Just enjoy doing the activity.

 How Kids Draw

-What is discussed in this article will give you a great starting point, and direction towards improving your drawing skills, so that your drawing become more realistic or precise when you want to.
+What is discussed in this article will give you a great starting point, and direction towards improving your drawing skills, so that your drawing becomes more realistic or precise when you want to.
 As I have discussed previously, sometimes good technique is maybe not the point of the creative activity or exercise.
-It can be just developing creativity, but if you want to technically improve as well (and that is very advisable), to transcend the skill levels that you had in the past and produce visually much more sophisticated drawings compared to what you could do when you were a kid, here are the two concepts that will demystify drawing for you - Coordination and Representation.
+It can be just developing creativity, but if you want to technically improve as well (and that is very advisable), to transcend the skill levels that you had in the past and produce visually much more sophisticated drawings compared to what you could do when you were a kid, follow the advice mentioned above.

 Every child is an artist.
-The problem is how to remain an artist once we grow up.— Pablo Picasso
+The problem is how to remain an artist once we grow up.

-Remember to pay lots of attention to developing good COORDINATION and how you visually REPRESENT objects in given lighting conditions.
+Remember to pay lots of attention to developing good coordination and how you visually represent objects in given lighting conditions.
 The way you represent space and light can make a huge difference in your drawing.
 Be ambitious, but don't forget that being creative and enjoying the process is even more important than the results.

 These Two Key-Points Are Just the Start, Learn More